 - change the bed linen and clothing regularly

 - check your child during the night

-- take them to the doctor if your child doesn’t seem to improve or you’re at all worried (see when to see a doctor).
+- take them to the doctor if they don't seem to improve or you’re at all worried.

 - use any rapid cooling methods that make your child shiver

 - use hot water bottles or electric blankets.

 If your child is happy, and they are not unwell, you do not need to do anything more.
 You do not need to treat the fever with a medicine.

 If your child is miserable because of the fever, you can give paracetamol to make them more comfortable.
 You must follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose.
 Read more about paracetamol in children.

 You don't need to give babies and children paracetamol before or after immunisation.
 There is some evidence that paracetamol may reduce the effectiveness of childhood immunisations.